Gran Tierra Energy Inc. (GTE) is primed for evolution with the beta value of 2.33

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-Bearing in mind the latest performance of Gran Tierra Energy Inc., several moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -77.53%.
-Additionally, trading for the stock in the period of the last six months notably deteriorated by -16.58%, alongside a downfall of -69.74% for the period of the last 12 months.
-The shares increased approximately by -8.81% in the 7-day charts and went down by 44.25% in the period of the last 30 days.
-Common stock shares were driven by 7.41% during last recorded quarter.
+Considering, the past performance of Gran Tierra Energy Inc., multiple moving trends are noted.
+Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -78.74%.
+Additionally, trading for the stock in the period of the last six months notably deteriorated by -40.72%, alongside a downfall of -72.40% for the period of the last 12 months.
+The shares increased approximately by -10.68% in the 7-day charts and went down by 29.14% in the period of the last 30 days.
+Common stock shares were driven by 3.12% during last recorded quarter.